Skip to main content Skip to main navigation Skip to footer content

 Public Health Application

-In order to declare the Public Health major, interested students must submit a request to be placed on the application list.
+To declare the Public Health major, interested students must submit a request to be placed on the application list.

 Please complete the pre-application request form here: Public Health Pre-Application Request